lmagyar/prim-sync/README.md

 Then install it in Primitive FTPd:
 - Use your favorite SFTP client (eg. WinSCP, FileZilla) to access the Primitive FTPd, use username/password to authenticate.
 - Open for editing the `/fs/storage/emulated/0/Android/data/org.primftpd/files/.ssh/authorized_keys` file.
-- Add the content of the previously generated `.ssh/id_ed25519_sftp.pub` file to it.
+- Append the content of the previously generated `.ssh/id_ed25519_sftp.pub` file to it.
 It is something like "ssh-ed25519 XXXxxxXXXxxx you@your-device"

 Then add your phone to the known_hosts file if your favorite SFTP client hasn't done it:
 - Use ssh to access the Primitive FTPd, use username/password to authenticate.